 Statewide.
 Most sightings are in extreme southern Missouri, but black vultures have been increasing their range to the north.
 Their global range extends from the southeastern United States through much of Mexico, south through Central America, and nearly to the southern tip of South America.

 A rare migrant in extreme southern Missouri, where it may be observed soaring over bluffs or feeding on carrion along highways.
 Black vultures are occasionally observed farther north.
 It is a rare summer resident in extreme southern Missouri, where cave nests have been reported.
-Although turkey vultures are much more common in our state, black vultures are expanding their range northward, and sightings of them should increase.
+Although turkey vultures are much more common in our state, black vultures are expanding their range northward, and sightings of them have increased.

-Like turkey vultures, black vultures feed on carrion, including roadkill, and in dumpsters and landfills.
-Their featherless heads are a hygienic adaption for this lifestyle.
 Turkey vultures have a stronger sense of smell and are better at finding carcasses.
-Black vultures commonly follow turkey vultures to find food, and groups of them often aggressively drive off the turkey vultures.
+Black vultures often follow turkey vultures to find food, and groups of them will drive turkey vultures away from the carcass.
 In the presence of black vultures, turkey vultures must keep renewing their searches for carrion.
-Black vultures occasionally kill young opossums, skunks, and other small animals, including the young of livestock, as well as eggs of birds and reptiles.
+Black vultures occasionally kill young opossums, skunks, and other small animals, including the young of livestock.
+They may also feed on the eggs of birds and reptiles.

 Uncommon permanent resident in southern and central Missouri and locally; accidental permanent resident in northern Missouri.

+Black vultures are quite common in the southeastern U.S., Central America, and South America, and are the most numerous vulture species in the Western Hemisphere.
 As this species expands its range northward, we can expect to see more black vultures statewide.
 It is now often seen in New England.

 Life Cycle

 Black vultures can live for 25 years and form strong, year-long, monogamous pairs that last for many years.
 They are attentive parents and stay in tight-knit family groups, helping each other find food and repelling unrelated vultures.
-Eggs are laid on the ground in caves and other dark, protected places.
-There is one brood a year, with 1-3 (usually 2) eggs in a clutch.
-They incubate for more than a month and stay in the nest for about 2 more months.
-Black vultures roost in big flocks at night.

 Until the 1900s, black vultures were appreciated as slaughterhouse cleaners in the southeast.
 Then, unfounded fears of them spreading disease caused them to be shot, trapped, and poisoned into the 1970s.
 Now, abundant roadkill, climate change, and changes in nesting habitat availability seem to be increasing their numbers and range.